Fast-Track Cities HIV anti-stigma work

 Working together as a city to get London to zero HIV stigma

-Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of stigma and discrimination.
-HIV stigma is often based on an outdated idea about HIV and compounded by discrimination of other characteristics such as gender, sexuality, race, sex work, drug use, immigration status and more.
+Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of the stigma associated with HIV.

-The Fast-Track Cities London Leadership Group set up a stigma subgroup to look at the current evidence on stigma, review existing work and campaigns aimed at tackling stigma and draft an initial action plan.
-The stigma group has a wide membership including the voluntary sector, statutory organisations, clinicians, academics and people living with HIV.
+In 2019 the Fast-Track Cities London Leadership Group set up a stigma working group to look at the current evidence on stigma, review existing work and draft an action plan.
+This stigma group has a range of people on it from the voluntary sector, statutory agencies, the NHS, local councils, academics and people living with HIV.

 The stigma group described three key areas we need to focus on, addressing internal and external stigma at the same time.
 A joint focus on these areas will speed up London’s response to ending stigma.